 - Class III – high risk

-Class Is: product that is delivered sterile
+- Class Is – devices that are delivered sterile

-Class Im: product with a measuring function
+- Class Im – devices with a measuring function

-Class Ir: products that are reprocessed
+- Class Ir – devices that are reprocessed

-2. How do you classify a medical device with the classification rules?
+How do I classify a medical device?

-To classify the medical device, you need to consult Annex VIII of the MDR, consisting of three chapters:
+To classify the medical device, you need to consult Annex VIII of the EU MDR, consisting of three chapters: